On this page:

 Access to records held by National Archives will depend on the open access period that applies.
 Contact the National Archives directly to find out what is accessible from their collection and what fees apply.

 In order to inspect a public document we suggest that you complete the public search document as this provides us with all of the relevant information that we need to perform a search for you.
 You may need to pay the required inspection fee.
-Payment details can be provided using the Method of Payment form
+A request for payment by credit card or electronic funds transfer will be sent to you once the documents are retrieved.

 Please note that to conduct a public document search you need to provide us with the administration number to which the document relates.
 If you do not have the administration number, you will need to first conduct an NPII search to obtain it.